-There are about 150 types of NoSQL databases with different data architecture (document-based, key / value-based, object-based, graph-based, column-based, etc.).
-Among the best known are Cassandra, Hadoop, MongoDB, CouchDB or Redis.
+There are about 150 types of NoSQL databases with different data architectures (document-based, key / value-based, object-based, graph-based, column-based, etc.).
+Among the best-known are Cassandra, Hadoop, MongoDB, CouchDB or Redis.
 Giants like Oracle also have a NoSQL implementation.

 According to the type or model chosen to store the data, NoSQL databases are grouped into four main categories:

 - Key / Value: Data is stored and is located and identified using a unique key and value (a data or pointer to the data).
 Examples: DynamoDB, Riak, Redis.
 Amazon and Best Buy among others use this implementation

 - Columns: Similar to the key / value model, but the key is based on a combination of column, row, and timestamp that is used to reference sets of columns (families).
 It is the most similar implementation to relational databases.
 Examples: Cassandra, BigTable, Hadoop / HBase.
 Companies like Twitter or Adobe make use of this model.

 - Documents: The data is stored in documents that encapsulate the information in XML, YAML, or JSON format.
 Documents have self-contained field names in the document itself.
 The information is indexed using those field names.
 Examples: MongoDB, CouchDB.
 We have a case of use of this technology with Netflix, a company that provides audiovisual content online.